spencer-archdesign/fm-postgres-bridge/README.md

 ## What This Is (and Is Not)

 **This is:**
-- A learning and reporting bridge
+- A reporting bridge and proof of concept
 - A demonstration of incremental modernization
 - A portfolio example of real-world system integration